Adolphe Philippe Millot

-Adolphe Philippe Millot (1 May 1857, Paris –18 December 1921, also Paris) was a French painter, lithographer and entomologist.
+Adolphe Philippe Millot (/miːˈjoʊ/ mee-YOH, /fr/; 1 May 1857, Paris – 18 December 1921, also Paris) was a French painter, lithographer and entomologist.

 Adolphe Philippe Millot, who illustrated many of the natural history sections of Petit Larousse, was the senior illustrator at Muséum national d'histoire naturelle.

 He was a member of the Salon des Artistes Francaise (honourable mention, 1891) and the Société entomologique de France.